 The original and old method of fishing is something that makes Dojran Lake different.
-It is performed with help of the cormorants and other birds flying above the lake, directing the fish into the baskets where they are gathered in enormous quantities.
+It is performed with the help of the cormorants and other birds flying above the lake, directing the fish into the baskets where they are gathered in enormous quantities.
 You cannot notice the small fisherman’s huts standing on stilts above the surface of the water.
 The fish potential of the lake was even noted by the father of the history in the 5th century BC.
 According to Herodotus, the lake was so abundant in fish that if you put an empty basket in the water at night, it would be full by morning.
-Getting familiar with the old fishing tradition, tasting the delicious well prepared fish and enjoying the Mediterranean climate, is a real challenge to visit this shore of the Dojran Lake.
+Getting familiar with the old fishing tradition, tasting the delicious well-prepared fish and enjoying the Mediterranean climate, is a real challenge to visit this shore of the Dojran Lake.

 Koleshino Waterfalls, Strumica

-Koleshino Waterfalls is located into the Belasica Mountain on an elevation of 610 meters.
+Koleshino Waterfalls is located in the Belasica Mountain on an elevation of 610 meters.
 Its name originates from the name of the village Koleshino in the southeastern part of the country.
-It is a part of the Baba River and the water falls from 19 meters.
+It is a part of the Baba River and the water falls down from an altitude of 19 meters.
 The accent is put on the development of the natural tourism because this stunning beauty will calm your soul independent of the period of the year, in winter when the streams can be frozen and in spring when the streams rush more powerfully over the cliff as a result of the more intensive rainfalls.
 Making this magnificent place part of your trip will make your holiday richer.

 Kuklici Stone Dolls, Kratovo

-Kuklici Stone Dolls is a natural phenomenon located on 8 km from Kratovo, the small town of bridges and towers, well known as the Macedonian “living museum” .
-The first precise and detailed researches were made during the period from 1995 to 1998, but the first presentation of this locality were made in 2000.
-After the examination of all the necessary conditions, such as the climate, vegetation, hydro-graphic conditions and the influence of the man, it was confirmed that this relief’s doll occurred under the influence of a strong volcanic erosion.
+Kuklici Stone Dolls is a natural phenomenon located on 8 km from Kratovo, the small town of bridges and towers, well known as the Macedonian “living museum”.
+The first precise and detailed researches were made during the period from 1995 to 1998, but the first presentation of this locality was made in 2000.
+After the examination of all the necessary conditions, such as the climate, vegetation, hydrographic conditions and the influence of the man, it was confirmed that this relief’s doll occurred under the influence of a strong volcanic erosion.
 These unusual forms that look like human figures, according to the scientists, are more than 10 000 years old.
 In 2008, this locality was declared Monument of nature.
 Otherwise, the locals were familiar with this miracle of nature for centuries and they were having different interpretations about its creation.
 In this way was created a real legend connected to the great wedding and the curse of a girl for her unrequited love.
 Exploring these stone pillars more than 130, getting familiar with the bride and the groom and the invited on the wedding due to the creativity and the imagination of the local population, make this monument worth visiting.

 National Park Galichica

 National Park Galichica is proclaimed to be a National Park in 1958.
 It covers an area of 22 750 ha.
 Galichica Mountain is a limestone, located between the most beautiful natural lakes in the country, the Lake Ohrid and the Lake Prespa.
 The highest peak is called Magaro with an altitude of 2 254vm.
-There are three zones of protected area, which are the zones of strict protection, the meliorative zone and the tourist recreational zones.
+There are three zones of the protected area, which are the zones of strict protection, the meliorative zone, and the tourist recreational zones.

 The Park has distinctive relief characteristics: the high mountain peaks that often exceed 2000bm altitude, the pastures with numerous herbs which are a special ornament of the mountain landscape and the impressive caves from the glacial epoch.